Understanding the Differences Between Oracle and Tarot Cards

 Updated by Katie King

 At a first glance, Tarot and oracle cards can appear very similar.
 Adorned with beautifully and ornately decorated collections of images, they are designed to be pulled with intention as you seek affirmation and guidance.
-Although many people associated pulling cards with psychic readings and witchcraft practitioners , you do not have to practice any sort of religion to benefit from pulling cards.
+Although many people associate pulling cards with psychic readings and witchcraft practitioners , you do not have to practice any sort of religion to benefit from pulling cards.
 With an awareness of how best to use both of these decks, they can help guide you towards greater insight, perspective, and personal growth.

 What is a tarot card deck?